ChefYeshpal/webapp-magic8ball/README.md

 What does it do? well, just type in your question, and it will give you a morally ambigious answer.
 Upon noticing what "official" answers the 8 ball gives, I noticed they are phrased in such a way, and they can literally answer **any** question...
 Seriously, it's just an advanced form of "yes", "no", and "I dont understand".

 But, anyways, **you** are the magic 8 ball, and you've gotta help timmy in his chemistry exam.
-I used a bit of ai for timmy's dialogues, seriously I can't think up of **all** the scenarios now can I?
+I used a bit of ai for timmy's dialogues (only to jazz it up a bit), seriously I can't think up of **all** the scenarios now can I?